Shoulder Impingement Syndrome: Causes and Treatment

 • Medical history: The clinician will take a thorough history regarding your symptoms

-• Range of motion testing: The therapist will test the range of motion in your shoulder by asking you to move your arm in different directions and observing any limitations or pain.
+• Range of motion testing (ROM) : The clinician will test the range of motion in your shoulder by asking you to move your arm in different directions and observing any limitations or pain.

-• Strength testing: The therapist will test the strength of the muscles in your shoulder by asking you to perform certain movements against resistance, such as pushing or pulling against their hands.
+• Strength testing: The clinician will test the strength of the muscles in your shoulder by asking you to perform certain movements against resistance, such as pushing or pulling against their hands.

-• Palpation: The therapist will examine your shoulder by pressing on different areas to check for tenderness or swelling.
+• Palpation: The clinician will examine your shoulder by pressing on different areas to check for tenderness or swelling.

 • Special tests: The Clinician may perform specific tests to evaluate for impingement, such as the Neer test, Hawkins-Kennedy test, or Jobe’s test.

-Based on the results of the physical exam, the Clinician may order an X-rays or an MRI.
+Based on the results of the physical exam, the Clinician may order an X-rays, Ultrasound Scan or an MRI.

 There are several imaging tests that can be used to help diagnose Shoulder Impingement Syndrome, including: